goFrendiAsgard/kokoropy/README.md

 In japanese, kokoro means heart
 I make kokoropy because I can't find any python web-framework which I really comfort with.

-This is my pet-project, and might be not stable.
-Don't use it for production purpose !!!
+Some are too verbose, while some other are to "magic".
+Most of them force me to learn about the framework, and not allow me to focus on my job.
+Basically I expect an easy framework like CodeIgniter (of course, with more features) in python.

+If you are in the same boat with me, then kokoropy is for you.

+Kokoropy is built in to of Bottle.py (http://bottlepy.org/docs/dev/), a very great python micro-framework.
+While bottle.py focus on how to make things as simple as possible, kokoropy focus on how to make things as easy as possible.
+If you've once ever use my another open source project, No-CMS (http://getnocms.com), you will know what I mean by easy.

 Kokoropy is built based on my experiences with some framework.
 Here are some comparison between kokoropy and other framework

 * In kokoropy, controller name doesn't correspond to URL
 * kokoropy is explicit.
 There is no such a "magic" like in web2py
-* You can use route directive in bottle.py, since bottle.py is the core of kokoropy
+* You can use route directive in bottle.py, since bottle.py is the core of kokoropy.
 * kokoropy is built based on HMVC pattern, like laravel, fuelPHP and CodeIgniter+HMVC
 * kokoropy doesn't have any other dependencies.
 You can even run it without Apache or nginx
 * kokoropy has a funny dragon guarding important source codes, just as laravel :)

+__PS:__ This is my pet-project, and might be not stable.
+It is not ready for production purpose (yet)

 How to use
 ==========